DnaA

 DnaA is a protein that activates initiation of DNA replication in bacteria.
 Based on the Replicon Model, a positively active initiator molecule contacts with a particular spot on a circular chromosome called the replicator to start DNA replication.
 It is a replication initiation factor which promotes the unwinding of DNA at oriC.
 The DnaA proteins found in all bacteria engage with the DnaA boxes to start chromosomal replication.
-In addition to the DnaA protein, its concentration, binding to DnaA-boxes, and binding of ATP or ADP, we will cover the regulation of the DnaA gene, the unique characteristics of the DnaA gene expression, promoter strength, and translation efficiency.
 The onset of the initiation phase of DNA replication is determined by the concentration of DnaA.
 DnaA accumulates during growth and then triggers the initiation of replication.
 Replication begins with active DnaA binding to 9-mer (9-bp) repeats upstream of oriC.
 Binding of DnaA leads to strand separation at the 13-mer repeats.
 This binding causes the DNA to loop in preparation for melting open by the helicase DnaB.

 Function

 DnaA consists mainly in two different forms, the active ATP-form and the inactive ADP.
 The level of active DnaA within a cell is low immediately after a cell has divided.
 Although the active form of DnaA requires ATP, the formation of the oriC/DnaA complex and subsequent DNA unwinding does not require ATP hydrolysis.